withaarzoo/100-Days-of-Code/README.md

 # 100 Days of Code

 Welcome to my 100 Days of Code GitHub repository!
-Here, you'll find all the projects and code snippets I've worked on during my 100-day coding journey .
+Here, you'll find all the projects and code snippets I've worked on during my 100-day coding journey.

 ## Projects